ducent/spenx/README.rst

 Tiny template parser which will convert a `pugjs <https://github.com/kakulukia/pypugjs>`_ like syntax to HTML with the help of popular template engines.

+**spenx** is not a direct port of the javascript pugjs library but has been heavily influenced by it so don't expect full pugjs features to work.
+That being said, if you need to add a feature, don't hesitate to submit your pull requests or open an issue!

 In spenx, statements, like conditions and loops, are not processed and outputted "as it" to be processed by the template engine you wish to use.

 At the time being, only **Jinja2** and **Mako** has been tested but adding support for anything else should be easy.